SAP Articles

 Risk assessments built on solid data prevent failures.
 If you don’t have real inputs, you’re just guessing.
 And guessing is a terrible risk management strategy.

-What is a Risk Data Quality Assessment PMP?
+What is a Risk Data Quality Assessment?

 A Risk Data Quality Assessment in Project Risk Assessment is about checking if your risk information is actually useful.
 Garbage data leads to garbage decisions.
 If the risk data is outdated, incomplete, or just plain wrong, your entire risk plan is worthless.